 Days 2 & 3: Dublin

-Ireland’s capital is also the number one destination in the country for free sites.
+Ireland’s capital is also the number-one destination in the country for free sites.
 The Chester Beatty Library is, for our money, one of the best museums in Europe.
 The collection of illuminated gospels and early copies of the Bible, Torah, and Koran would justify a steep entrance fee, but it won’t cost you a cent.
 Three of the four separate museums constituting the National Museum of Ireland are in Dublin— Archaeology, Natural History, and Decorative Arts and History—and all are free.
-Each contains some incredible treasures, and collectively have enough to keep you occupied for a day or more.
+Each contains incredible treasures, and collectively have enough to keep you occupied for a day or more.
 All of Dublin’s best major art galleries are free, including the National Gallery of Ireland , the Irish Museum of Modern Art, the Temple Bar Gallery, and the excellent Hugh Lane Gallery.
 Many of Dublin’s most historic public buildings, such as the Bank of Ireland/Parliament House and the Four Courts, don’t charge admission.
 You can walk right into the General Post Office on O’Connell Street, which is still a working post office, to see a few exhibits devoted to the Easter Rising, including the original Declaration of Independence.
-There’s no charge to visit the President’s House (Áras an Uachtaráin) in Phoenix Park, accessible only by tour (alas, only on Saturdays).
+There’s no charge to visit the President’s House (Áras an Uachtaráin) in Phoenix Park, accessible only by tour (alas, only on Sat).
 Add to this the great public spaces such as Phoenix Park, St. Stephen’s Green, and Trinity College, and you’ll see it’s possible to spend a full 2 days here without spending a penny on sightseeing.

 Day 4: Galway